 “For me, right now anyway, a relationship is like…grape soda.”

 I was talking to a trusted friend and mentor a few weeks ago, and the subject of dating had come up.
 After a serious relationship ended last April, I spent several months doing the exact opposite of what I used to do after breakups: I wasn’t thinking about dating at all.
 I wasn’t wishing for it.
 I wasn’t interested.
 I was genuinely surprised when friends asked if I was dating because it was so far from my mind.
 My parents knew not to ask, and they were probably glad that I was taking time for myself.
-Even when my ex attempted to reconcile, I was tempted but ultimately declined.
+When my ex attempted to reconcile I declined.
 I was officially closed for business.

 I continued my explanation to my friend:

 “Grape soda is one of those things I don’t dislike, but I just don’t think about it, and I never buy it.
 If I see it at a potluck I think, ‘Oh look, grape soda,’ and then I forget about it and pour myself a cup of Sprite or Coke instead.
 Same thing at the grocery store: ‘Oh look, there’s grape soda on the shelf.
 You don’t see that every day.
 I guess some people like it,’ and I keep walking and forget about it.
 I don’t have negative or positive feelings towards grape soda.
 I just don’t care.”

 That’s how I now find myself feeling towards dating and romantic love: nothing.
 I just don’t think about it.
 It’s become this fuzzy, foreign concept that doesn’t make sense to me anymore.
 I don’t dislike relationships, and I’m still attracted to men, but I’m not pursuing love or companionship.